TABLE OF CONTENTS

-Once at the hotel check out the room and keep the TV on to give your pet some comforting background noise while you’re away and set up space in the room, with blankets, a water bowl and a soft toy, where your pet can spend his time.
+Once you reach the hotel, check out the room and switch on the TV.
+It gives your pet some comforting background noise while you’re away and set up space in the room, with blankets, a water bowl and a soft toy, where your pet can spend his time.

 Take Lots Of Breaks

 Animals are not accustomed to flying, traveling long durations and sitting in a crate, so do give them a lot of breaks if possible.
-If you are on a train or car, ensure they move around after a few hours so that they don’t get fatigued; take them for a short walk whenever possible and let them get comfortable to their environment.
+If you are on a train or car, ensure they move around after a few hours so that they don’t get fatigued.
+Take them for a short walk whenever possible and let them get comfortable with their environment.

 Prepare for the worst

-A tag which includes the owner’s name, address and phone number of where you’ll be staying during your trip should be attached on your pet’s collar in case they get lost.
+You need to tag your pet which includes the owner’s name, address and phone number of where you’ll be staying during your trip, in case they get lost.

 Take these steps to protect your beloved pet as traveling with them can get tricky, especially in an airline.
 The first time you do this, it might seem daunting!
 But with enough practice and the right tips, we are sure you are going to have a great vacation with your pet!